Research Program and Theme

 Research Focus

-Nicholas Wu’s lab mainly focuses on the biophysical characterization of antibody-antigen interaction.
+Nicholas Wu’s lab focuses on the biophysical characterization of antibody-antigen interaction.
 Through high-throughput screening and biophysical characterization of antibody variants, his lab’s research provides insights into the mechanisms of antibody binding to an antigen of interest and facilitates antibody engineering.
-While his previous antibody work has mostly been related to viruses, Wu’s current research interest has recently expanded to antibody-based therapeutics in cancer.
+While his previous antibody work has mostly focused on viruses, Wu’s current research interests have expanded to include antibody-based therapeutics for cancer.
 Specifically, his lab is interested in discovering and optimizing antibodies that can potently inhibit tumor growth in vivo.
+Learn more about Nicholas Wu’s lab.

 Other Campus Affiliations